-Among engineers, mechanical engineers are the jacks-of-all-trades because of their ability to design and build a wide array of commercial and industrial products and systems.
+Among engineers, mechanical engineers are versatile because of their ability to design and build a wide array of commercial and industrial products and systems.

 Mechanical engineering is the second most popular field of engineering after civil engineering.
-Mechanical engineering involves the analysis, design, manufacturing and maintenance of mechanical and thermal systems, including motor vehicles, aircraft, heating and air conditioning systems, power generation, watercraft, manufacturing plants, medical devices and a growing amount of nanotechnology.
+Mechanical engineering involves the analysis, design, manufacturing and maintenance of mechanical and thermal systems.
+Industries employing mechanical engineers include automotive, aircraft, heating and air conditioning, power generation, oil and gas exploration and production, manufacturing plants, medical device development and a growing amount of nanotechnology.

-The mechanical engineering curriculum is expressly tailored to the needs of the modern mechanical engineer, providing instruction in:
+The mechanical engineering curriculum is expressly tailored to the needs of the modern mechanical engineer, and includes elective courses in topics such as wind energy, MEMS and nano-structure materials.

-Student must take 127 hours to graduate, including 42 hours from the University’s core curriculum and 77 hours in the major.
+Students must take 127 hours to graduate, including 42 hours from the University's core curriculum and 77 hours in the major.
 All lower-division students concentrate on mathematics, science and introductory engineering courses, building competence in these cornerstone areas for future application in upper-division engineering courses.
-Courses will include thermodynamics, probability and statistics, fluid mechanics, heat transfer, systems and controls, and computer-aided design (CAD).
+Coursework will cover all four fundamental areas of mechanical engineering: dynamic systems and controls, thermal fluid systems, manufacturing and design and mechanics and materials.

 Doctor of Philosophy: Biomedical engineering, computer engineering, computer science, electrical engineering, materials science and engineering, mechanical engineering, software engineering, telecommunications engineering